Business credit policy, 2016

 SRP's determination that a deposit is no longer necessary will result in the deposit, plus accrued interest to date, being credited to your electric account.

 If you terminate service while SRP holds your deposit, the deposit and any accrued interest will be applied to your final bill.
-Any amount remaining will be refunded.
+Any amount remaining will be refunded to SRP's customer of record.
 Please be sure to contact SRP when you no longer need service.

 To restore service that has been turned off for nonpayment, you will need to pay all amounts owing, plus any additional security deposits and disconnection fees.
 A new or an additional security deposit may be charged on all of a customer's active accounts when payment is not made within SRP payment terms.